-There is a passion about mystery, legend and lost treasure that stirs a man’s blood.
+There is a passion for mystery, legend, and lost treasure that stirs a man’s blood.
 Steeped in growing drama spread across generations, the tale of The Black Island lured me on.
 Pirate graves, coffins filled with gold bullion guarded by satanic curses were the cause of my wanderlust.

-A few such coin washed ashore, found by Pegleg Tom, spun before my dazzled eyes.
-The beer soaked, Shipwrecked Pub, plank of a table reflected the shining gold in my eyes.
+A few such coins washed ashore, found by Pegleg Tom, spun before my dazzled eyes.
+The beer-soaked, Shipwrecked Pub, plank of a table reflected the shining gold in my eyes.
 “Satan lives there, they say.”
 Tom smacked his wet lips, saluting me with his tankard of brew.
 A bit of foam washed over the top curling into a popping stray wave.

-“Paid dearly for that dead end trip, from what I hear,” Tom’s voice became a gutteral whisper tinted with hidden secrets yet to be heard.
+“Paid dearly for that dead-end trip, from what I hear,” Tom’s voice became a guttural whisper tinted with hidden secrets yet to be heard.

 “You could have bought your Spanish gold or more likely stolen it.
-How do I know it came for The Dark Island?”
+How do I know it came from the Dark Island?”
 I prompted as he fell into a gloom of silence.

 “You take me there.
-We split the treasure in half, if we both survive.”
-Tom slapped a leathered volume down, slid it towards me for inspection.
+We split the treasure in half if we both survive.”
+Tom slapped a leather volume down, sliding it towards me for inspection.

 I’d seen the like.
 Journals purported to be written by the hand of brigand robber ship captains feasting on Spanish galleons overflowing with Aztec and Mayan gold.
 Easy to come by and as fake as the promise of love in a prostitute’s eyes.
 “This, wash ashore as well?”
 I led the man on.